alemart/surgescript/docs/tutorials/hello.md

 }
 ```

 In SurgeScript, each object defines a state machine (more on that later).
 The initial state is called **main**.
-In the code presented, we display a *Hello, world!* message and then exit the application.
+In the code just presented, we display a *Hello, world!* message and then exit the app.

 Let's go on and read [Introduction to objects](objects).
 Or, alternatively, you may want to [test your scripts](testing).